 In this tutorial, we will create a simple prototype of a memory-like game, using Unity and the relative AmanithSVG binding API.
+The example explained in this chapter is implemented in the game scene

 First, lets create the project structure: